UNIVERSITY of GLASGOW

 References for Students

-The advice below is general and applies whether the reference is written by an adviser, tutor, lecturer, examiner, or other member of staff, or from consulting the individual's record.
-For fuller guidance on writing references for staff please consult the HR guidance for staff on providing references;
+The advice below is general and applies whether the reference is written by an adviser, tutor, lecturer, examiner, or other member of staff, or results from consultation of the individual's record.
+For further guidance on writing references for staff, please consult the HR guidance on references for staff.

 • A reference must state whether it is written on behalf of the University or in a personal capacity, and whether the individual is known to the referee.